Andreessen denies Internet bubble, advises Times to stop printing

-SAN FRANCISCO Far from experiencing a bubble, Silicon Valley has been in the throes of a "technology depression," Netscape co-founder and venture capitalist Marc Andreessen said at the New York Times Dealbook conference on Wednesday.
+SAN FRANCISCO, Dec 12 Far from experiencing a bubble, Silicon Valley has been in the throes of a "technology depression," Netscape co-founder and venture capitalist Marc Andreessen said at the New York Times Dealbook conference on Wednesday.

 While conventional wisdom holds that social-networking website Facebook Inc's initial public offering pricked a bubble that was taking hold around privately held consumer Internet companies, Andreessen expressed skepticism.